Understanding Compounding Pharmacies

 In these instances, compounding pharmacies would manufacture the drugs to suit the needs of the person’s specifications by tailoring drug doses, not including the ingredients that cause allergic reactions, etc.

-• Wart and topical creams
+• Wart and topical pain compounds

 • Sports medicine